kslik9/Inception/README.md

 RUN gcc -o myapp k.c //the run command run the program inside your container here gcc my file.c CMD ["./myapp"]     //and lastely here open the ./myapp program and excute it inside your image``
 </pre>
-# Creating Nginx container
+# Nginx
-let's pretend you don't know anything about web , webservers etc. when you visit a website not like a programmer or an IT lover just a normal person , your request travel first to a webserver and it's job it to look for the requested resource and send it back as a response . theres a lot of webservers but nginx is one of the most popular once you can find it in twitch shopify tinder and more ! , why ? because of it can ahndle more than 10k simultaneous event and its security and caching for better performance .
+let's pretend you don't know anything about web . when you visit a website like a normal person , your request travel first to a webserver and it's job it to look for the requested resource and send it back as a response . theres a lot of webservers but nginx is one of the most popular ones, you can find it in twitch shopify tinder and more ! , why ? because of it can handle more than 10k simultaneous event and its good security and caching for better performance .

+~ **what is Nginx** ~
+an open-source lightwight fast and high-performance webserv , it serves for many protocols like HTTP/HTTPS SMTP and more !

 **nginx must be configured using TLS 1.2 or 1.3 only .**
 Tls is a short word for Transport layer security , it is a cryptographic protocol designed to provide network communication security and its used on apps like the IM (instant messaging) , VoIP and more to secure communication between server and client